tieutantan/ttcp/readme.md

 If you run into a bug or want to work with me to improve it, please consider submitting a pull request.
 Your help will be much appreciated by the entire community.
-And thank you!
+Thank you!